Skip to main content Go to Site Map

 Course overview

 As a student on FdA Music and Sound Production, you'll study units embracing studio production, live music applications, audio electronics and sound synthesis.
-The course is expected to explore analogue (tape) recording as well as digital.
+The course explores analogue recording processes, as well as digital.
 You'll produce work using several of the major music software platforms in current use and will develop academic knowledge of music technology from historical, cultural, social and economic perspectives.

 It's intended that the course will provide you with a vehicle for creative experimentation as well as training to be able to provide industry applications.